FIIT-TEAM8/team_documentation/docs/modules/elasticsearch.md

 ---

-Elasticsearch runs in Docker container.
+Elasticsearch runs in Docker container, with image docker.elastic.co/elasticsearch/elasticsearch:7.15.0 Our scraper communicate with Elasticsearch through [python library](https://elasticsearch-py.readthedocs.io/en/v7.15.1/).
+Make sure you are using the right version of library(7.15.1), otherwise some functionality will not work.

-Currently works with one shard and one replica.
+Elastic currently works with one shard and one replica.

 ```
 "index": {